 Factors that bring the marriage to an end include:

 4. Education level

-Furthermore, dissimilarity between partners influences marital stability.
-Couples who differ in religion or ethnicity may be exposed to social prejudice resulting in less external support.
+Furthermore, the dissimilarity between partners influences marital stability.
+Couples who differ in religion or ethnicity may be exposed to social prejudice.
+This might result in less external support.

 In conclusion, is marriage changing?
-We think so, so reach out to a family lawyer to do planning when needed.
+We think so.
+Therefore, reach out to a family lawyer to do planning when needed.
 You should also view our videos to learn more.